StevenWeathers/thunderdome-planning-poker/docs/CONTRIBUTING.md

 - Thunderdome's priorities in architectural design are SaaS first, self-hosted second, always open-source.
     - Avoid vendor lock-in, use open standards such as open telemetry.
     - Keep the infrastructure requirements minimal, e.g. only requires Postgres, no cloud specific features.
-    - Everything should be able to be bundled in the compiled Go binary including UI assets
+    - Everything should be able to be bundled in the compiled Go binary
         - This includes the UI assets and content

 ### Go code conventions